Cuttlefest citizen science and school activities

 Pix Stix is an Eyre Peninsula Landscape Board citizen science project monitoring long-term changes in the environment.
 You can get involved by visiting the Cowleds Landing Sanctuary Zone (Eight-Mile Creek Beach) and texting us a photo taken from one of the two photo monitoring sites.
 Your image will then be added to our online gallery for everyone to see!

 The Pix Stix at Cowleds Landing Sanctuary Zone have been set up to monitor recruitment of mangroves in response to rising sea levels, and to observe coastal squeeze phenomenon affecting shrubby samphires.
-To learn more read Samphires, thornbills and tipping points (5 MB) and don’t forget to check back regularly to see how the site is changing over time.

 The Cowleds Landing Sanctuary Zone protects mangroves, tidal creeks, saltmarsh, sand and mud flats, soft bottom and seagrass.
 These habitats provide an important nursery area for many species such as snapper, blue swimmer crabs and whiting as well as foraging habitat for internationally important shorebird species.
 Saltmarsh habitat is a key part of this sanctuary zone and provides an ecological link between the land and the marine environment.
 It also acts as a buffer and filter, helping to keep the water in the sanctuary zone clean.